Practical Example - Qualitative Analysis with textAnnotatoR

 In our example, we might see that “Making adjustment” and “Technology” appear most frequently, indicating these are significant aspects of the remote work experience for our participant.

-Optional Step: Creating Themes
+Step 7: Creating Themes

 Sometimes multiple codes may share the same underlying theme and you may want to create a theme that encompasses several codes.
 Let’s create a logical hierarchy of themes and codes.
 Go to the “Themes” tab: